tsgrissom/PotterPlus/README.md

 * Deluminator -> Eliminates lights in the area
 * Foe-glass
 * Marauder's Map
-* Remembrall
+* Remembrall -> Flashes pink and red glass and tells you if you have any lost wands
-* Secrecy senor
+* Secrecy sensor
-* Quidditch balls -> Based on flashbang spell
+* Quidditch balls -> Based on flashbang spell, bounces around with more speed
-* Godric's Sword
+* Godric Gryffindor's Sword -> An iron sword imbued with powerful magic such as expelliarmus
 * Sorting hat
 * Two-way mirrors
-* Whiz-bangs
+* Whiz-bangs -> Crazy fireworks, come in Basic Blaze Box of Deflagration Deluxe
-* Skiving snackboxes
+* Skiving snackboxes -> A box of snacks which cause illness
-* Trick wands
+* Trick wands -> A wand which can cast feeble regular or joke spells
-* Portable swamps
+* Portable swamps -> Creates a temporary swamp where cast (schematic?)
-* Decoy detonators
+* Decoy detonators -> Sends a hopper projectile which explodes to create a distraction
-* Peruvian instant darkness powder
+* Peruvian instant darkness powder -> Covers the surrounding area in darkness powder
-* Flying carpet
+* Flying carpet -> Casts modified air scooter with random color carpet mount
 * Time turners

 #### Mobs